cbeck88/spirit-po/README.md

 if you like you can experiment with `boost::flat_map` or a flat unordered map, or one of the Loki hashmaps, etc.
 - Specify an alternate plural forms compiler.
-  If instead of the pseudo-C
-language for plural-forms functions specified by GNU gettext, you would like to use a different programming language to specify the plural-forms index function, you can specialize the catalog to use a different plural-forms function compiler for your desired language.
+  GNU Gettext specifies a psuedo-C expression language for plural forms functions.
+  If you want to use a different language, or a different C++ implementation of this language, you can pass a custom plural forms "compiler" as the second template parameter to `spirit_po::catalog`.
-The compiler is a function object that should be default constructible, and should take a string and return a function object of signature `unsigned int(unsigned int)`, representing the compiled function.
+  The compiler is a function object that should be default constructible, and should take a string and return a function object of signature `unsigned int(unsigned int)`, represnting the compiled plural forms function.
   See the default implementation for details.

 ## Licensing and Distribution